Bob Bird (politician)

-Bob Bird (born August 1, 1951, Evanston, Illinois) is an American conservative activist, retired high school teacher, home-school tutor and the former chairman of the Alaskan Independence Party (AIP).
+Robert M. Bird (born August 1, 1951, Evanston, Illinois) is an American conservative activist, retired high school teacher, home-school tutor and the former chairman of the Alaskan Independence Party (AIP).
 He was the AIP's candidate for the United States Senate seat formerly occupied by Ted Stevens in the 2008 senate election.

 Bird has been teaching for over 50 years on the secondary, collegiate, and home-school levels, at high schools in Alaska and Minnesota, and at Kenai Peninsula College.
 He has been a radio broadcaster for KSRM radio in Kenai for the Alaska Baseball League, high school hockey games, and radio talk shows.

 Education

 Bird earned his B.S. degree from Bemidji State University in Minnesota, where he majored in Social Studies.
 He earned his Master's degree in History from Minnesota State University, Mankato in 1992.

 Bird attended the Shroud Educational Endeavors Corporation [SEEC] international symposium in St. Louis in August 2025.
 This continued his decades-long work as an amateur lecturer on the Shroud of Turin.
 Possessing a life-sized replica, he has toured Florida, New Jersey, Illinois, Minnesota, Iowa and Alaska.